|

 Frau Schroeder and Frau Wolfe acknowledged Dieter with a

-smile and returned their attention to work.
-Both knew that
+courteous smile and returned to their work.
+Dieter

 could come and go as he pleased, with or without an appointment, per